Find the report that covers the type 2 diabetes genes

 For example, if you weigh 250 pounds, your goal would be to lose between 12.5 to 25 pounds.

-- Exercise: Incorporate thirty minutes of physical activities in your daily schedule.
+- Exercise: Incorporate thirty minutes of physical activities into your daily schedule.

 - Quit smoking: Smoking can contribute to insulin resistance, which can lead to type 2 diabetes.